dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 There has been considerable progress in increasing the coverage of DST with the global expansion of rapid molecular tools, which have allowed an increasing number of countries to transition from a reliance on periodic surveys to the establishment of continuous surveillance systems based on routine DST.
 Despite this progress, one third of countries still rely on conducting periodic surveys for the surveillance of drug resistance in TB, 23 of which are in the WHO’s list of 40 high TB and/or high multidrug resistant (MDR)-TB burden countries for the period 2016–2020.
 Conducting surveys can build and strengthen overall laboratory capacity, sample transport and referral systems, and data management expertise.
 All of these aspects, as well as implementation of electronic data capture systems and data connectivity solutions, support countries in transitioning to continuous surveillance of drug-resistant TB.
 The latter leads to improved access to timely and appropriate treatment and care, and offers programmatic benefits including rapid detection of outbreaks, real-time monitoring of the effectiveness of interventions and an understanding of trends.

-WHO’s “Guidance for ensuring good clinical and data management practices for national TB surveys” (2021) provides an overview of the processes and procedures for collecting, handling, cleaning, validating, analysing and storing survey records to produce high-quality survey data that are complete, reliable, timely, processed correctly, and with integrity preserved.
+WHO’s "Guidance for ensuring good clinical and data management practices for national TB surveys" (2021) provides an overview of the processes and procedures for collecting, handling, cleaning, validating, analysing and storing survey records to produce high-quality survey data that are complete, reliable, timely, processed correctly, and with integrity preserved.
 To this end, all countries are encouraged to move towards establishing electronic systems.
-This document describes a fully customisable electronic data-capture tool for anti-TB DRS designed in agreement with standards and recommendations outlined in the WHO’s “Guidance for the surveillance of drug resistance in tuberculosis, 6th edition” (2021).
+This document describes a fully customisable electronic data-capture tool for anti-TB DRS designed in agreement with standards and recommendations outlined in the WHO’s "Guidance for the surveillance of drug resistance in tuberculosis, 6th edition" (2021).
 The survey tool includes dashboards for visualisations and summaries of data, including quality and progress indicators, to facilitate the monitoring and supervision of survey activities.
 The user does not require expertise in database configuration and design.
 Implementation of this tool may help countries develop the data management skills required for the long-term implementation of electronic systems for routine surveillance of TB and drug-resistant TB.

 ## System Design Overview

 ### Use Case

 The TB DRS module enables registration of TB cases enrolled in a survey, and subsequent electronic data capture and tracking of laboratory tests and drug susceptibility test (DST) results for specimens submitted from each TB case to the NRL, following initial bacteriological confirmation of TB at health facilities enrolling eligible cases.
-The module captures a minimum set of variables required for epidemiological analysis of survey data as recommended in WHO’s “Guidance for the surveillance of drug resistance in tuberculosis, 6th edition”.
+The module captures a minimum set of variables required for epidemiological analysis of survey data as recommended in WHO’s "Guidance for the surveillance of drug resistance in tuberculosis, 6th edition".
 These comprise clinical and socio-demographic information about the patient (including history of previous anti-TB treatment and optional additional information on potential risk factors for drug resistance in tuberculosis), laboratory tests conducted on each sample submitted for testing, and laboratory results to selected anti-TB drugs.
 The TB DRS module is not designed to support clinical management nor patient care.
 The module serves as an electronic registry and database typically supporting centralised electronic data capture at NTP and/or NRL central premises.
 Depending on the country’s infrastructure and resource availability, the module may be adapted to support decentralized electronic data capture at the health facility level.
 Parts of the module are also configured to allow data entry directly by the SRL and other external supporting partners.

 The sampling strategy and the diagnostic algorithm of choice for an anti-TB DRS will vary depending on the country.
 A survey diagnostic algorithm often combines several phenotypic and/or molecular techniques for  DST of a range of drugs selected by the country.
 The TB DRS module currently considers the two most common survey designs (either exhaustive sampling of all health facilities in the country or cluster sampling) and all the WHO-recommended laboratory diagnostic techniques for DST.
 Users can adapt the TB DRS module to fit their needs by selecting the survey design and the laboratory tests applicable to their survey.
 This includes configuration of the diagnostic test/s used at health facilities for the initial bacteriological confirmation of TB, and configuration of the numbers of sputum samples submitted to the NRL for further testing.
 Configuration of mixed survey designs in cases of stratified sampling are also possible.
 The specific anti-TB drugs to be included are also fully customisable.